Awareness around mental health has been on the rise, and it is now top of mind for many.

 A person might not even realise their change of behaviour and not be aware they are showing signs of mental ill-health.
 Whilst adapting to a new situation (eg. extra workload, working from home…) and coping the best way they can, they may not have realised how much the pandemic has affected them.
 The only way to support them is to bring their unusual behaviour to their attention and engage in conversation.

-How To Create A Safe Environment In Order To Engage In Constructive And Supportive Conversation
+How To Create A Safe Environment To Engage In Constructive And Supportive Conversation

 The right time and place